Home Compare BYG.L vs EDEN.PA

 Big Yellow Group vs Edenred: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Edenred SE carrying a narrow edge on stability.
-Big Yellow still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Edenred SE carrying a narrow edge on growth.
+The remaining gap is narrow enough that the comparison remains open to different readings.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity